seanorama/masterclass/generic/README-INSTRUCTOR.md

     ```sh
 export AWS_DEFAULT_REGION=eu-west-1  ## region to deploy in
-export lab_prefix=mc-hdf-nifi        ## template for naming the cloudformation stacks
+export lab_prefix=mc        ## template for naming the cloudformation stacks
 export lab_first=100                 ## number to start at in naming
 export lab_count=1                   ## number of clusters to create